Liberty and Freedom (a Foundation)

 One of the main issues with many of the news media today is that they are biased.
 The main bias seems to be political, where the news is filtered and slanted to favor a more conservative or liberal view.
 In addition, some of the so-called news media outlets spout extremist views and conspiracy theories as if they were actual news.

 When the news media cannot agree on what is news and what are the facts, then we have a problem.
 Some individuals may get confused and not be able to tell what is and is not real news.
-Then we get many individuals believing different "truths" and not being able to agree on things.
+Then we have many individuals believing different "truths" and not being able to agree on things.

 I read about one study that tested people on how well they were informed about the news.
 They found that on average and when adjusting for other factors, individuals who did not watch any cable news shows were better informed than the individuals who watched one certain cable news channel.